-The Health Care Spending Account and/or Dependent Care Spending Account elections or contribution amounts you make during Annual Benefits Enrollment will stay in effect through the next plan year (or the current plan year if you enroll during the year as a newly eligible employee).
-However, you may be permitted to change your elections or contribution amounts before the next Annual Benefits Enrollment if you have a Qualified Status Change (QSC).
+The Health Care Spending Account and/or Dependent Care Spending Account elections you make during Annual Benefits Enrollment will stay in effect through the next plan year (or the current plan year if you enroll during the year as a newly eligible employee).
+However, you may be permitted to change your elections before the next Annual Benefits Enrollment if you have a Qualified Status Change (QSC).
 Please Note: Any changes you make during the year must be consistent with your QSC.

-You need to make your changes through the Benefits Web Center on My Health or through the accessHR Benefits Contact Center within 31 days of the qualifying event (90 days if the qualifying event is the birth or adoption of a child) for the changes to be effective the date of the event.
-(Please contact the accessHR Benefits Contact Center if this situation applies to you.)
+You need to make your changes through the Benefits Web Center on My Health or through HR Answers within 31 days of the qualifying event (90 days if the qualifying event is the birth or adoption of a child) for the changes to be effective the date of the event.
+(Please contact HR Answers if this situation applies to you.)

-You can make these elections through the Benefits Web Center on My Health or through the accessHR Benefits Contact Center.
+You can make these elections through the Benefits Web Center on My Health or through HR Answers.

 Your changes will take effect as of the day of the qualifying event.
 Eligible expenses are those incurred on or after the effective date of the qualifying event.
-For example, if you get married on April 15 and increase your Health Care Spending Account from \$300 to \$2,700, you will only be allowed to claim \$300 in expenses incurred from January 1 through April 14.
+For example, if you get married on April 15 and, as a result, increase your Health Care Spending Account from \$300 to \$2,750, you will only be allowed to claim \$300 in expenses incurred from January 1 through April 14.